majbacka-labs/nixos.fi/docs/product.md

 To interact with the product, users could:

+### V.1

+  1. Make a pull request to this repository following the guidelines, containing a menu entry for your NixOS configurations.
+  2. Wait for automatic tests, review/merge by a maintainer, and server update.
+  3. Boot manually from the iPXE shell or compile iPXE binaries with our free tool.

+### V.2

   1. Create a user account on nixos.fi.
   2. Add a flake URL containing the hosts they wish to make bootable via an iPXE menu on nixos.fi (limited to a number of URLs or hosts).
   3. Await the completion of various tests and builds.